Blossom End Rot: Causes, Prevention, and Treatment

 • Wonder Boy

-paste tomatoes with blossom end rot
+paste tomatoes with BER

 Does Epsom Salt Help Blossom End Rot?

-Although commonly recommended as a “cure-all” for tomato plant, Epsom salt is not a good choice for stopping blossom end rot.
-It might even make the problem worse.
+Although commonly recommended as a “cure-all” for tomato plants, Epsom salt is not a good choice for stopping blossom end rot.
+Epsom salt is magnesium sulfate.
+It contains no calcium.
+Magnesium and calcium ions vie for the same spots in the soil and plants, so Epsom salt may make BER worse.

 Note – a little extra magnesium at blossom time can help with fruit set.
 Just don’t go overboard.